Ebimsv/Facial_Age_estimation_PyTorch/Readme.md

 ## Model with Custom Dataset

-This repository contains code for training and using models with a custom dataset.
 The models used in this project are ResNet50 and EfficientNet B0, and they are trained on the custom dataset you provide.

 ### Contents